 The partnership also allows the limited partners to withdraw their capital account subject to certain limitations and penalties (see liquidation provisions of partnership agreement).
 These withdrawals are within the normally anticipated range the general partners would expect in their experience in this and other partnerships.
 The general partners expect a small percentage of limited partners will elect to liquidate their capital accounts over one year with a 10% and/or 8% early withdrawal penalty.
 In originally conceiving the partnership, the general partners wanted to provide limited partners needing their capital returned a degree of liquidity.
 Generally, limited partners electing to withdraw over one year need to liquidate investments to raise cash.
-The demand the partnership is experiencing in withdrawals by limited partners electing a one year liquidation program represents a small percentage of limited partner capital as of March 31, 2009 and 2008, respectively, and is expected by the general partners to commonly occur at these levels.
+The demand the partnership is experiencing in withdrawals by limited partners electing a one year liquidation program represents a small percentage of limited partner capital as of June 30, 2009 and 2008, respectively, and is expected by the general partners to commonly occur at these levels.

 After a five year hold period has passed, limited partners may withdraw their capital account without penalty.
+To date, the partnership has satisfied all withdrawal requests by limited partners.
 The table below sets forth actual liquidations for the past three months: